Tomas-Machado/Project-POO/README.md

 * Model and controller logic.
 * Automation engine and complex rules.
 * Interface and input validation.
-* **Stress Tests**: Verification of resilience with 1,000 users, 500 houses, and 5,000 devices, along with memory leak testing and fuzzing with giant strings.
+* **Stress Tests**: Verification of resilience with 5,000 users, 500 houses, 1000 divisons and 5,000 devices, along with memory leak testing and fuzzing with giant strings.

 ## 📋 How to Run